5 Things to Do Before You Divorce in the State of North Carolina

 3. DO NOT MOVE OUT OF THE MARITAL HOME WITHOUT TALKING TO AN ATTORNEY FIRST.

-Many clients don’t realize that leaving the house without a good reason may cause them to pay alimony or may result in their inability to collect alimony once the divorce is finalized.
-Furthermore, if a spouse does leave the house, they may be unable to return until after a court divides the property.
-This process takes more than a year.
+Many clients don’t realize that leaving the house without a good reason may cause them to pay alimony or may result in their inability to collect alimony.
+Furthermore, if a spouse does leave the house, they may be unable to return without their spouse’s permission, or until after a court divides the property.
+This process may take more than a year.
 The best advice we give our clients is to stay in the house until after they have spoken with us.
 There is one very important exception to this rule: If an individual has a violent spouse, they must take all necessary steps to protect themselves and their children (if applicable).

 4. TALK TO A LAWYER BEFORE DISCUSSING ANY EXTRAMARITAL AFFAIRS WITH A SPOUSE OR OTHER CONFIDANT.

 Honesty is always the best policy—but when it comes to disclosure about an extramarital affair, clients must be aware of whom they choose to tell and how they choose to share that information.
 Admission of an affair can end up costing some individuals thousands in additional alimony payments.
-Although an alimony claimant is not required to prove the other spouse is at fault in order to be entitled to post-separation support or alimony, the alimony statute addresses the concept of marital fault and permits a judge to consider evidence of fault in fixing the amount of alimony to be awarded.
+Although an alimony claimant is not required to prove the other spouse is at fault in order to be entitled to post-separation support or alimony, the alimony statute addresses the concept of marital fault and permits a judge to consider evidence of fault in deciding whether alimony is awarded.
+It’s also important to note that if you wish to receive alimony then admission to an affair may bar you from receiving it.

 5. TAKE CONCRETE STEPS TO SAFEGUARD ASSETS BEFORE DISCUSSING DIVORCE.